PaddlePaddle/PaddleSpeech/docs/source/install.md

 ```
 > If you encounter problem with downloading **nltk_data** while using paddlespeech, it maybe due to your poor network, we suggest you download the [nltk_data](https://paddlespeech.bj.bcebos.com/Parakeet/tools/nltk_data.tar.gz) provided by us, and extract it to your `${HOME}`.

-> If you fail to install paddlespeech-ctcdecoders, it doesn't matter.
+> If you fail to install paddlespeech-ctcdecoders, you only can not use deepspeech2 model inference.
+For other models, it doesn't matter.

 ## Medium: Get the Major Functions (Support Linux, mac and windows not support training)
 If you want to get the major function of  `paddlespeech`, you need to do following steps: